-"Somebody once told me that one of the main things about learning how to teach is when you look at the student next to you, try not to look at yourself.
-And try to focus on where that person is, because their strength might be your weakness.
+"Somebody once told me that one of the main things about learning how to teach is when you look at the student next to you.
+Try not to look at yourself, try to focus on where that person is because their strength might be your weakness.
 I am not going to assume that my students want to work on whatever it is that I'm working on.
-You don't have to go through 20 or 30 years of busting your chops before you actually learn something cool!"
+You don't have to go through 20 or 30 years of busting your chops before you actually learn something cool."